invictus-integration/docs-ifa/dashboard/usermanagement.md

 [home](../README.md) | [dashboard](dashboard.md) | [User Management](usermanagement.md)

-# Dashboard User Management
+# User Management

-## Manage Users
+## Access user management page

+Only users with System Admin privileges can access this feature.

-To access the user management screen you have to click on the icon in the upper right corner.
+1. To access the user management screen you have to click on the icon in the upper right corner.

 ![user mgmt](../images/dashboard/userman_1.JPG)

+2. You will now see an overview of all the Invictus Integration Dashboard users.
+You will also see the options to Add, edit or delete users.

 ### Create a user

-By default, the only available user after installing the dashboard is the user that installed it, this user is an admin.

-Click on the "Add User" button.
+1. Click on the "Add User" button.

 ![user mgmt](../images/dashboard/userman_2.JPG)
+By default, the only available user after installing the dashboard is the user that configured it .
+By default, this user is a System Admin.

-Specify all the user information + user role (System Admin or Non Admin).
-The difference between them is that System Admin can do everything.
-From adding a user, deleting a user, adding flows, adding folders, edit flows etc...
-For Non Admin, the difference is that he cannot add users, delete users.
-He will be a normal user but then he can be a Folder Admin for a specific folder.
-We will go into more detail regarding the Folder Permissions in another documentation.
+2. Specify all the user information + user role (System Admin or Non admin).
+Non admin users will be assigned a specific role on folder level.

 ![user mgmt](../images/dashboard/userman_3.JPG)

 ### Delete a user

-To delete a user click on the delete icon next to the user in the user list.
+1. To delete a user click on the delete icon next to the user in the user list

 ![user mgmt](../images/dashboard/userman_4.JPG)

 ### Edit a user role

-To edit a user role, click on the edit button next to the delete button.
+1. To edit a user click on the edit icon next to the user in the user list

 ![user mgmt](../images/dashboard/userman_5.JPG)

-Now you can just select a role you want to give to that user and click on the save button next to the delete button.
+2. You can change the role of the user and save the changes.

 ![user mgmt](../images/dashboard/userman_6.JPG)